XZiar/RayRenderer/OpenGLUtil/README.md

 * **oglProgram**  OpenGL Program

-  It's like a "shader" in other engine, with resources slot binding with UBO or Texture, etc.
+  It's like a "shader" in other engine, with resources slot binding with uniforms, UBOs, textures, etc.

 * **oglContext**  OpenGL Context